 UK employers are interested in your skills and experience as well as your academic qualifications.
 You have already taken the big step of coming to another country to study, so make the most of your time here, step out of your comfort zone and get involved in activities and experiences that will help you develop your skills further.

-Take some time early in your course to look at job ads and requirements to see what skills are needed.
-You may want to gain some new skills or enhance existing skills so that you can apply for the kind of job you want.
-Use your time here to do this before applying for jobs.
+Look at job ads and requirements to see what skills are needed.
+If you need to gain new skills or enhance existing skills, try to use your time here to do this before applying for jobs.

 Develop your skills and strengths